cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `proposalStartDomainCubeLimitUpper(3:5) = -100`

-    will only set the upper limits of the third, fourth, and the fifth dimensions to `-100`, or,
+    will only set the upper limits of the third, fourth, and fifth dimensions to `-100`, or,

 +   `proposalStartDomainCubeLimitUpper(1) = -100, proposalStartDomainCubeLimitUpper(2) = -1.e6`